 What advice do you have for people who are considering freelance proofreading and copyediting?

-Did High-Level Proofreading Pro prepare you for working as a freelance proofreader, copy editor, and content editor?
+Did High-Level Proofreading And Copyediting Pro prepare you for working as a freelance proofreader, copy editor, and content editor?

 Definitely!
 This course combines the technical details necessary to help you become a proficient proofreader or editor with the business and marketing tools you will need to launch your business.
 Phon is a wonderful instructor who really cares about the success of the students who take her course.
 I frequently refer back to the course for guidance, and lately she has added even more resources to her course and to the alumni website.